Colorado Couple Forced To Cancel Trip Abroad Over COVID Ban: 'Things Are Evolving So Rapidly'

 She canceled her trip and got her money back.
 Colorado recently passed the federal goal of 70% of adults receiving at least one dose.

 “I believe everyone should choose whether they’re vaccinated or not.
-And so and that’s the whole thing about the freedom of all those people to not be vaccinated.
+And so that’s the whole thing about the freedom of all those people to not be vaccinated.
 I think they have that right, but now they’re infringing upon my right to travel.
-It’s, it’s interesting.”
+It’s … it’s interesting.”

 “You have to go in with an open mind and be flexible,” said Joe Maloney, the Vice President of Travel for AAA Colorado.
 “Have a pro in your corner.
 It’s just things are evolving so rapidly and demand is even overwhelming right now.
 Everyone wants to get out.”